 Ketamine is a dissociative psychedelic medication that has been used in the medical field for decades.
 Only recently has its mental health benefits been closely investigated by scientists and clinicians, and it has rapidly proven itself to be a potent and effective tool for treating a wide variety of mental health conditions.

-Next, you start the ketamine-assisted therapy session itself.
-This starts with taking the medicine, which takes effect in about thirty minutes and lasts about two hours.
-During this time, you’ll talk with your therapist about your mental health challenges, how you can move past them, and the ketamine experience itself.
+Then, 24-48 hours after ketamine administration, you’ll talk with your therapist about your mental health challenges, how you can move past them, and the ketamine experience itself.

-With just a single ketamine session, people can accomplish in one day what could take weeks or months in standard therapy.
+With just a single ketamine session, most people accomplish in one day what could take weeks or months in standard therapy.
 In effect, ketamine acts as a therapy incubator, helping people make breakthroughs and revelations that galvanize their resolve to follow the path to recovery.

 The effects of just a single session are remarkable, but some people may benefit from repeated KAT sessions to further enhance their symptom relief.